ietf-wg-acme/acme/draft-ietf-acme-acme.md

-If the client sends a JWS signed with an algorithm that the server does not support, then the server MUST return an error with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:badSignatureAlgorithm" (see {{errors}}).
+If the client sends a JWS signed with an algorithm that the server does not support, then the server MUST return an error with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:badSignatureAlgorithm".
 The problem document returned with the error MUST include an "algorithms" field with an array of supported "alg" values.
+See {{errors}} for more details on the structure of error responses.

 Because client requests in ACME carry JWS objects in the Flattened JSON Serialization, they must have the "Content-Type" header field